 Butlers Chocolate – We are lucky that we can get Cadbury’s chocolate near us in Portugal but one chocolate I tend to purchase in Dublin Airport before I depart Ireland is Butlers Chocolate.
 Whether it is a few bars or a tray of chocolates, some item from Butlers makes its way into my shopping.

 Mikado and Kimberley biscuits – My all-time favourite biscuit is Mikado Biscuits.
 Also called Jam Mallows, these are a soft biscuit base with two lengths of pink mallow and jam running down the centre, topped with sprinkles of coconut.

 Meanwhile, my husband’s favourites are Kimberley Biscuits.
 These consist of two soft gingery round biscuits sandwiching a soft mallow centre.
 There are also chocolate-covered varieties of this with both the traditional soft mallow centre and one with salted caramel included on the mallow.
 Both are best served with a cup of Irish tea.

 Crisps (potato chips) – The majority of the food items I buy in Ireland to bring back with me are crisps or potato chips.
 They are varieties only available in Ireland and include (but are not limited to):

 - Tayto Snax

-And I will also try squeeze in a few 6-packs of Manhattan Popcorn, THE best popcorn on the planet.
+And I will also try to squeeze in a few 6-packs of Manhattan Popcorn, THE best popcorn on the planet.

 Ballymaloe Relish – A condiment that often makes its way into my luggage is Ballymaloe Relish.
 Made by the Ballymaloe Foods Business in County Cork, this relish is delicious with burgers, steaks, chips and barbeque foods.
 I try to remember to pop a bottle or two into my shopping the night before I leave Ireland.